MicrosoftDocs/Viva/Viva/glint/setup/preview-demo-reporting.md

 # Preview pre-launch demo data in Viva Glint reporting

 How do your employee attributes and potential survey responses look in Microsoft Viva Glint reporting?
-Previewing demo data enables admins to familiarize themselves with our dashboard, understand how manager hierarchy and employee data file attributes appear in reporting scenarios, and conduct manager training.
+Previewing demo data enables admins to familiarize themselves with the Viva Glint dashboard.
+Previewing reporting also enables an understanding of how data file attributes appear in reporting scenarios.

 Demo surveys are available for engagement surveys only.